ahmadss3/assignment-2/README.md

 ---
 # Caching & Periodic Purging
 - Country data and other external responses can be cached in Firestore to reduce overhead.
-- A background goroutine purges stale cache entries older than 24 hours.